 Our New Jersey bus crash attorneys are familiar with cases involving:

 Were you a passenger injured on the bus?
 A pedestrian struck by the bus?
 An occupant of another vehicle hurt when an out-of-control motor coach hit your car?
+A victim of a school bus crash?

 We’ve handled all of these situations and more.
 We know that every bus crash is different, and we’ll take the time and put in the work to build your case to its full potential.